 Resources to invest in training

-As a large business, you might have the right resources to hire graduates who have the right knowledge and attitude to work for you but may need further skill training.
+As a large business, you might have the resources to hire graduates who have the right knowledge and attitude to work for you but may need further training.
 This means you will have a wider pool of talent to choose from in comparison to a smaller company who perhaps can’t afford to pay for additional training.

 There are so many great opportunities for training while working.
-You could even consider bringing a graduate on as an apprentice, so they get hands-on experience whilst gaining a formal qualification.
+You could even consider bringing a student on as an apprentice, so they get hands-on experience whilst gaining a formal qualification.
 Furthermore, there is government financial support available for large businesses wanting to hire apprentices.

 Your competitors are offering enticing graduate schemes